namushulkero/PECS-subms/README.md

-# Random Number Generation – PECS Lab
+# Random Number Generation – PECS Lab Group 2

 This project is done as part of **Performance Evaluation of Computer Systems (PECS)** course.